ayabdi/memoria/README.md

 <img height="500" src="https://user-images.githubusercontent.com/46926470/216976437-7faa9b89-e604-437e-95d5-1754e8f1a549.png">

 I'm developing a chat-inspired app for easy and efficient task management and journaling of my daily thoughts and activities.
-With the ability to categorize each entry through assigning tags, this app aims to overcome the limitations of traditional note-taking apps.
+With the ability to categorize each entry through assigning tags, this app aims to provide an alternative to traditional note-taking apps.

 In addition, the app includes a personal assistant powered by GPT to retain long-term memories of my entries and conversations using principles from [Natural Language Cognitive Architecture](https://github.com/daveshap/NaturalLanguageCognitiveArchitecture) by the brilliant [David Shapiro](https://www.davidkshapiro.com).